 Step 5: Try A/B Testing

 LinkedIn gives you the option of running multiple adverts in a campaign.
-Use this option to test which ad format works best for your audience – what media works best out of images or video, less words or more, corporate tone or more informal.
+Use this option to test which ad format works best for your audience – what media works best out of images or video, fewer words or more, corporate tone or more informal.
 Once you’ve established the style that converts best you can align future ads for optimal performance.

 Step 6: Make sure your landing page is optimised for your campaign objective